parhansson/KMotionX/README.md

 KMotionX also includes a JNI binding to use expose the GCodeInterpreter and KMotionDLL API to the Java world.

 ####Who might be interested in this.
-Not that many actually.
-I have only ported the KMotionServer, KMotionDLL and GCodeInterpreter.
-I have not ported any GUI applications such as KMotionCNC.
-Hence the only way to execute is to use one of the examples or make a program yourself.
-In the future I plan to make a working GUI application in Java.
-Wich will be possible to use on Linux.
+Anyone that would like to operate their KFlop controlled machine from their phone, tablets or anything with a web browser.
+I have ported the KMotionServer, KMotionDLL and GCodeInterpreter.
+I had plans to create a Java GUI but have now dropped that idea and created a HTML5 web application for that purpose.
+Drag an svg file into browser window and it will instantly be converted into executable GCode.
+Although I must admit it is still in alpha.
+There are lots of missing features to just use it out of the box.
+Some things might be hard wired for my current machine setup.
+Hence in this stage you might have to do some changes yourself.
+Or just wait until I have fixed it.

 #####Changes from original source